baSSHtion/baSSHtion.github.io/content/pages/index.md

 Wording
 ----------
 * **Administrator** : The role responsible for managing the access control system (and the operating system).
 Can add/delete users on all systems.
 Has `root` access to all machines.
 * **Operator** : A user responsible for managing the application.
-Has accounts on the backend systems, potentially even `root`.
+Has accounts on the backend systems, but not `root`.
 An operator *might* have accounts on the bastion host, but never with `root` level access.
 * **SSH** : The OpenSSH tools (client/server) or protocol.
 SSHv1 is not considered.
 * **`ssh`** : The OpenSSH SSH client.